releng-tool/releng-tool-docs/content/index.md

 # releng-tool

-releng-tool can be used to assist in the building of a project.
-This tool allows a user to define one or more packages to process.
-Each package has the ability to perform several stages: fetching, extraction, patching, configuration, building and installation.
-What a package defines will vary for a given project.
-The simplest type of package is script-based that allows a user to define custom scripts on how to perform various stages.
-A package is not required to handle every stage.
-Helper package types are provided (e.g. autotools, CMake, etc.), for projects using common build capabilities.
+releng-tool aims to provide a way for developers to tailor the building of multiple software components to help prepare packages for desired runtime environments (e.g. cross-platform portable packages, embedded targets, etc.).
+When building a package, assets may be located in multiple locations and may require various methods to extract, build and more. releng-tool allows developers to define a set of packages, specifying where resources should be fetched from, how packages should be extracted and the processes for patching, configuring, building and installing each package for a target sysroot.

 :::{raw} html
 :file: _static/overview-furo.svg
 :::

+The structure of a package depends on the specific project.
+The simplest type is a script-based package, where users can define custom scripts for various stages.
+A package does not need to handle every stage.
+Helper package types are available (e.g. autotools, Cargo, CMake, Make, Meson, various Python types, and SCons) for projects using common build systems.

-While this tool can assist in the configuration and building of a project, the framework does not attempt to provide a perfect sandbox for the process.
-Users defining their projects will have ownership on what compilers/toolchains are used and the interaction between the staging/target area and the host system.
+While releng-tool assists in configuring and building projects, it does not aim to provide a perfect sandbox for the process.
+Users are responsible for defining the compilers/toolchains used and managing the interaction between the staging/target area and the host system.

 :::{toctree}
 :maxdepth: 5